deywersonp/pagina-de-captura/README.md

 The main features of the application are:

- - Storage of added tasks in localStorage
- - Add a task
+ - Get customer information
- - Remove a task
+ - Registering in a database for sending email
- - Remove all tasks

 <br>